htcondor/htcondor/docs/classad-attributes/collector-classad-attributes.rst

     The maximum number of active forks of the Collector at any time since the Collector started.
 The Windows version of the Collector does not fork and will not have this statistic.

+:classad-attribute:`PendingQueries`
+    Number of queries pending that are waiting to fork.

+:classad-attribute:`PendingQueriesPeak`
+    Peak number of queries pending that are waiting to fork since collector startup or statistics reset.

 :classad-attribute:`RunningJobs`
     Definition not yet written.